2014 National Council Session/53rd National Convention

 53rd National Convention

-In addition to conducting the business of the Movement, we will engage in important strategic conversations about the future and provide exciting educational opportunities for adults and girls.
+Read a Convention Wrap-up of important strategic conversations about the future and exciting educational opportunities for adults and girls that took place at the Convention.

 2014 National Delegate Slate

-We are pleased to announce the slate of National Delegates to be voted on at the GSEM Annual Meeting on May 6, 2014:
+GSEM's delegation joined more than 10,000 Girl Scouts at this exciting convention!
+GSEM's slate of National Delegates was elected at the GSEM Annual Meeting on May 6, 2014:

 ADULT NATIONAL DELEGATES